apache/spark/docs/streaming-programming-guide.md

     * The rarely used operations:  `FileSystem.concat()`, `createSnapshot()`, `createSymlink()` and `truncate()` all update the modification time.

-    This means that when a file is opened, even before data has been written, it may be seen —and if so, read and added to the list of files to convert to an RDD.
-    At this point the fact it is empty will be observed, and so the file omitted from the RDD.
+    Together, this means that when a file is opened, even before data has been completely written, it may be included in the DStream -after which updates to the file within the same window will be ignored.
+That is: changes may be missed, and data omitted from the stream.
-    However, it will already have been considered to have been seen, *and any updates to the file within the same window will be ignored*.
-That means that if a file is created and then written to within the same streaming window, its contents may actually be missed.
-    To guarantee that changes are picked up in a window, write the file to a directory which is not being monitored, then, after the file is closed, `rename()` it into the destination directory.
+    To guarantee that changes are picked up in a window, write the file to an unmonitored directory, then immediately after the output stream is closed, rename it into the destination directory.

-    Object stores
+    Provided the renamed file appears in the scanned destination directory during the window of its creation, the new data will be picked up.

     Object stores have a different set of limitations.

      + Wildcard directory enumeration can very slow, especially if there are many directories or files to scan.
+     * The file only becomes visible at the end of the write operation; this also defines. the creation time of the file.
-     + A file's creation time is also its modification time.
+     + A file's  modification time is always the same as its creation time.
      + The `FileSystem.setTimes()` command to set file timestamps will be ignored.
-     + `FileSystem.rename(file)` of a single file will update the modification time —but the time to rename is `O(length(file))`.
+     + `FileSystem.rename(file)` of a single file will update the modification time.
+       The time to rename a file is generally `O(length(file))`: the bigger the file, the longer it takes.
      + `FileSystem.rename(directory)` is not atomic, and slower the more data there is to rename.
        It may update the modification times of renamed files.
      + Object creation directly though a PUT operation is atomic, irrespective of